SYNOPSIS

 If this option specifies a package that would otherwise be a candidate for auto-installation, auto-removal, or reinstallation of a forcibly removed package, tlmgr quits with an error message.
 Excludes are not supported in these circumstances.

-Under normal circumstances tlmgr tries to remove packages which have disappeared on the server, as described above under --all.
-This option prevents any such removals, either for all packages (with --all), or the given pkg names.
+By default, tlmgr tries to remove packages in an existing collection which have disappeared on the server, as described above under --all.
+This option prevents such removals, either for all packages (with --all), or for just the given pkg names.
+This can lead to an inconsistent TeX installation, since packages are not infrequently renamed or replaced by their authors.
+Therefore this is not recommended.

 Furthermore, after the tlmgr run using this has finished, the packages that would have been auto-installed will be considered as forcibly removed.
 So, if foobar is the only new package on the server, then